angacom expo

 How Does Automation in DevOps Work?

-What is automation in DevOps in practice?
-It spans the entire software development lifecycle, from code creation to deployment and monitoring.
-Here’s how automation and DevOps work together across different stages of the DevOps pipeline:
+So what is automation in the DevOps flow?
+It covers the entire software development lifecycle, from writing code to deploying and monitoring that code.
+Here is how automation and DevOps can be integrated into the different stages of the DevOps pipeline:

 Code Development